 Before you hand over your iPad or give your children their own iPads, you'll probably want to set up parental controls to keep your kids safe and limit what they can access on the device.
 Here's how to use Restrictions in iOS to lock down your kids' iPhone, iPad, or iPod touch.

-The steps below work in both iOS 8 and iOS 9.
 Before you start, back up your device with either iCloud or iTunes.

 How to Turn on iOS Restrictions

 - Set a passcode.
 Make sure this 4-digit number is something you'll remember (I recommend putting it in a password manager).
 If you forget the passcode later, the only way to disable Restrictions is to either restore from a backup you made before enabling Restrictions or restore your device as new.

 That's it.
 Now you can adjust the parental control settings in Restrictions.
 Any changes to those settings will require the passcode.
 Here's an overview of some of the most important parental controls to explore or adjust:

 Apps and settings turned off here will be hidden on the iPad or iPhone until you turn them back on in Restrictions.